Bug Bounty Programme

 #

-• Full description of the vulnerability being reported including the exploitability and impact.
+Full description of the vulnerability being reported including the exploitability and impact.

-• Document all steps required to reproduce the exploit of the vulnerability.
+Document all steps required to reproduce the exploit of the vulnerability.

-• IPs that were used while testing.
+IPs that were used while testing.

-• Always include the user ID that is used for the POC.
+Always include the user ID that is used for the POC.

-• Always include all of the files that you attempted to upload.
+Always include all of the files that you attempted to upload.

-• Provide the complete PoC for your submission.
+Provide the complete PoC.

-Report it to us by emailing [email protected].
+Report any vulnerabilities to us by email [email protected].

 Frequently Asked Questions